iOS App Home Tab Evolution

 Company Overview

-American Eagle Outfitters, a global retailer with $5.34 billion annual revenue.
-The app contributes 40%+ of total digital business.
+American Eagle Outfitters is a global retailer with $5.34 billion annual revenue.
+The mobile app contributes to over 40% of total digital sales.

 Business Problem:

-While the home screen receives 90% of the traffic, its content is powered by outdated services, requires manual app releases for updates, and features an obsolete UI.
+While the mobile app’s home tab receives 90% of the traffic, its content is powered by outdated services that feature an obsolete UI that requires manual app releases to roll out updates.

 Competitive Analysis

-To inform our strategy for the app, I looked at 23 retail competitors to identify key differences in product content between their mobile web and iOS app experiences.
+To inform the app strategy, I researched 23 different retail competitors and identified key approaches in their product content for both mobile web and iOS app experiences.

-I suggested that the business and marketing teams adopt Approach #1.
-Combining mirrored and unique content ensures our app users receive the most relevant information possible.
+I suggested that business and marketing teams adopt Approach #1.
+Combining mirrored and unique content ensures our mobile app users receive the most relevant information possible.

 Experience Problem:

-• Content wasn't updated frequently enough for high-frequency app users (6.9 purchases per year vs. 2.3 for web users)
+• Content wasn't updated frequently enough for app users who makes 6.9 purchases per year compared to 2.3 for web users

-• Content felt irrelevant, lacked personalisation, and had low product engagement
+• Content felt irrelevant, lacked personalization and had low product engagement

 Usability Test

-With these learnings in mind, I made an “ideal” design combining actual mobile web product content with personalised content and conducted a usability test with 12 users.
+With these learnings in mind, I made an “ideal” design that combined production mobile web product content with personalized content.
+I then conducted a usability test with 12 different users.

-“It’s so intuitive…It’s funny because has everything that I just said I wanted”
+“It’s so intuitive…it’s funny because it has everything that I just said I wanted!”

 — 35, female.
 Income: $20,000 - 39,999